4GeeksAcademy/NLP-project-tutorial/README.md

 ## 🚛 How to deliver this project

-Once you are finished creating your email sentiment analysis columns, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.
+Once you are finished creating your URL spam detector, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions

-**Email Sentiment Analysis**

-We will use the same dataset as the exploring-natural-language-processing notebook, but this time we will focus on sentiment analysis. https://raw.githubusercontent.com/4GeeksAcademy/NLP-project-tutorial/main/spam.csv
+**URL Spam detector**

+We will use a URL dataset which you can find in the following link https://raw.githubusercontent.com/4GeeksAcademy/NLP-project-tutorial/main/url_spam.csv

 **Step 1:**

-As always, use your notebook to experiment and make sure you are getting the results you want.
+ Load your dataset and do the necessary transformations on your target variable.

 **Step 2:**

+Do the necessary NLP cleaning process.
+Exclude the stop words, you may add words like 'com', 'http', etc to your list.

 **Step 3:**

+Use Support Vector machine to build a url spam classifier.

 **Step 4:**

+As always, use your notebook to experiment and make sure you are getting the results you want.

 Use you app.py file to save your defined steps, pipelines or functions in order.